 This offer will end up dictating your marketing efforts, including the way you position your business, the angles you take with your ads and landing pages, and the audiences you target, so it’s important to spend some time and make it right.
 Consider testing it with current clients or a small sample audience to see if it would be appealing enough for them.

 The preliminary steps in this process had you thinking broadly about what it is that you’re offering and why people will pay you to access it.
 This next section will support you in more specifically identifying what knowledge and expertise you have and by which means you’ll go about presenting it.

 Content can be interactive, standalone or a combination.
 Within each, you can and should use a variety of media — text, audio and video — to enhance the users’ enjoyment and comprehension of the material.

-Think about your compelling offer and what you’ll be providing, and consider the best possible delivery method for your specific content and audience.
-Is it something that would be aided best by more interactive mediums such as podcasts or videos, or is it something that would be best presented in downloadable PDFs that can be consumed by people on their own time?
+Think about your membership site, and consider the best possible delivery method for your specific content and audience.
+Would it be aided best by more interactive mediums such as podcasts or videos?
+Or would it be best presented in downloadable PDFs that can be consumed by people on their own time?

 Interactive content requires you to engage regularly with your members.

 Once created, standalone content should require little work on your part, with the exception of keeping it up to date.

 To retain members, it’s important to give them a reason to stay long-term.
 The way you deliver your content determines the frequency of interaction with your members and, therefore, their level of engagement.